lume/element/README.md

 It is triggered when the element is connected into the document.
 Use it to create initialize any processes.

-With Lume Element, the main use case of this is to create effects.
+With Lume Element, the main use case of this is to create effects when not using decorator-style effects.

 ```js
 import {Element} from '@lume/element'